 If I had known what the future held for me I’m quite certain I would have been scared to death.
-A valuable lesson I’ve learned along the way is to be obedient to God TODAY, and let Him take care of the tomorrows.
+A valuable lesson I’ve learned along the way is to be obedient to God today, and let Him take care of the tomorrows.
 It doesn’t mean we don’t plan or prepare, it’s just that sometimes our focus is on our circumstances instead of on the One who is in control of our circumstances.
-I don’t want to ramble, but it’s such a large subject~~I’ll try to get to the point.
-Eldon and I were born on the same day.
+Here’s my point: Eldon and I were born on the same day.
 Each from humble circumstances with seemingly not much to offer this world, but God has chosen to use us as we walk in obedience to Him.
 I was just a young mom when God convicted me that my answer of “I can’t” had become a sin in my life.
 My insecurities had led me to believe that God couldn’t use me.
 It took the Holy Spirit speaking to my heart to reveal truth:

-“ The ONE who calls you is faithful, and HE will do it.”
+“ The One who calls you is faithful, and He will do it.”
+1 Thessalonians 5:24

-“Seek the LORD while he may be found; call on him while he is near.”
+“Seek the LORD while he may be found; call on him while He is near.”
+Isaiah 55:6